pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/ccp_accessing_kubernetes_cluster.md

 Copy kubeconfig file into your home directory (this is the directory opened after successful login)

 - **Step 3:** Merge EKS kubeconfig file with existing kubeconfig file for on-premise Kubernetes.
-SSH to Linux machine using PuTTY, confirm that your kubeconfig.yaml file has been copied to home directory,
+SSH to Linux machine using PuTTY, confirm that your kubeconfig.yaml file has been copied to home directory

-        ls -la
+        ls -l

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/linux-kubeconfig-in-home.png">

 change directory to *.kube* and list files, you should notice file *on-prem.yaml*.

         cd .kube
-        ls -la
+        ls -l

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/linux-on-prem-in-kube.png">

-Merge kubeconfig files let you switch between contexts using kubectl tool, rather specifying full path to your kubeconfig file in every command.
+Merging kubeconfig files let you switch between contexts using kubectl tool, rather specifying full path to your kubeconfig file in every command.
 This command will merge kubeconfig files and create new file in `~/.kube/config`.
 This is the default location for kubectl to find access information to particular Kubernetes Cluster.

         KUBECONFIG=~/.kube/on-prem.yaml:~/kubeconfig.yaml kubectl config view --flatten > ~/.kube/config